Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Finally, note that it is not a goal to prevent an attacker from learning whether a client has previously contacted a host *at all* before.
-The protocol explicitly relies on the client's stored state to send as little data over the wire as possible.
+The protocol explicitly relies on the client's stored state to remain secure while sending minimal data over the wire.
 A passive observer of network traffic could trivially determine from the size of the encrypted portion of the handshake messages whether such state was present or not, and therefore whether the host had been contacted before.
 Similarly, it is not a goal to prevent a host from identifying the same client over many connections.

 ## Downgrade Prevention